dengru/DengruDiscuss/README.md

 * ... and many other features!

-# This software is copyrighted and prohibited for any unauthorized usage.
+This software is copyrighted and prohibited for any unauthorized usage.

-DengruDiscuss, copyright (c) 2016 - Dennis Grundelius
+DengruDiscuss - All rights reserved (c) 2016.
+Written by Dennis Grundelius